467 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 465 Beacon to the east and 469 Beacon to the west.

 Israel Ramler died in July of 1948.
 It continued to be owned by his estate until the mid-1950s.

 On July 13, 1956, 467 Beacon was acquired from Israel Ramler’s sister.
-Clara (Ramler) Levine, the wife of Isadore Levine, by the S. S. Ganick Corporation.
+Clara (Ramler) Levine, the wife of Isadore Levine, by the S. S. Ganick Corporation (Saul Samuel Ganick, president and treasurer).

-On September 17, 1975, 467 Beacon was purchased from the S. S. Gannick Corporation by real estate dealer George P. Demeter, as trustee of the Demeter Realty Trust.
-On February 1, 1996, he transferred the property to Kings Limited Partnership, managed by Kings, Inc., of which he was the president.
+On September 17, 1975, 467 Beacon was purchased from the S. S. Ganick Corporation by real estate dealer George P. Demeter, as trustee of the Demeter Realty Trust.
+On February 1, 1996, he transferred the property to Kings Limited Partnership, the general partner of which was Kings, Inc., of which he was the president.